-I give permission for:

-(Student's Name)

-to take part in all field trips this school year.
+I give permission for: (Student's Name) to take part in all field trips this school year.
 I understand that there will be times when there will be no advance notice prior to a trip away from the building.
-One of the features of VALTS is an opportunity to tie into the broader community and I understand that this sometimes happens spontaneously.

-I agree that students will ride only in vehicles approved by the VALTS administration.
+One of the features of V.A.L.T.S. is an opportunity to tie into the broader community and I understand that this sometimes happens spontaneously.
+I agree that students will ride only in vehicles approved by the V.A.L.T.S. administration.
 I release the Valley Alternative Learning Transitioning School and my student's home school district from all responsibility in case of an accident.
 Signed:(Parent or Emancipated Youth)

-(1 arent of Emancipated Touth)